alistanis/goenc/README.md

 Encryption and Decryption functions for Go made easy.
 Encryption should be as simple as calling Encrypt(key, data) and Decrypt(key, data).

+###Note: I am in the process of trying to get this reviewed - use at your own risk

 # API

 The API is built around the `BlockCipher` interface and the `Session` struct.